Skip to content

 wh use --clear # removes .wh

-wh thing head # uses .wh repo (no --repo needed)
+wh thing list # uses .wh repo (no --repo needed)

 CommandDescription